 A man stabs another man with a filleting knife

 My mother tells me albacore is the new chicken of the sea.

 Sometimes we would leave

-when the factory women were finishing.
+when the factory women were finishing their shifts.

 They wore white coats like doctors